the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Software Engineering Skills
 There are lots of software engineering curricula out there, that try to define which tasks a software engineer should be able to perform.
 A recent one highlighting some aspects in more detail than what we are doing here is [@Landwehr2017].
+The software skills outlined here are required to make research software adhere to the FAIR principles. [@ChueHong2014] defines different levels of research software reuseability and the extent to which the software engineering skills need to be applied to reach them.

 #### Creating documented code building blocks (DOCBB)
 The RSE should be able to create building blocks from source code that are reusable.
 This ranges from simple libraries of functions up to complex architectures consisting of multiple softwares.